emacs-mirror/emacs/mps/manual/source/glossary/s.rst

     static allocation

         *Static allocation* means :term:`allocation <allocate>` of
-        :term:`storage` before the program starts and retention until the end.
+        :term:`memory (1)` before the program starts and retention until the end.

         The locations of :term:`objects <object>` are basically decided at compile-time, although they might be